smartive/giuseppe/README.md

 A controller routing system for expressJS with typescript decorators and annotations.
 Named after Giuseppe Verdi the great componist.
-Like Verdi, we compose things, but not a great piece of art!
+Like Verdi, we compose things, but not a great piece of musical history.
 We compose routes for you. `giuseppe` is dedicated to [expressJS](http://expressjs.com/) and depends on it.
 We were tired of writting all the route registrations by ourselfes.